thavaahariharangit/digital_marketting/Module_1/1_Getting Started with the Certificate program/2_Course1_Overview.md

 1. Module 1: Introduction to Foundations of digital marketting and e-commerce
 2. Module 2: The customer journey and the marketing funnel
 3. Module 3: Digital marketting and ecommerce strategy
-4. Module 4: Meadure performance success
+4. Module 4: Measure performance success